 After cremation, sprinkle the sand on the ashes in the urn.
 If difficult to reopen, the sand can be transparent-taped onto the lid.
-If deceased for a long time, after some Niànfó, merits should be shared with all beings, including the deceased and possibly nearby wandering spirits.
+If deceased for a long time, after offering guidance and sincere Niànfó, merits should be shared with all beings, including the deceased and possibly nearby wandering spirits.

 Mantra Wheels: With some similar functions as the Rebirth Blanket, before and/or after death, under it, place the consecrated paper Mantra Wheels (咒轮) on the chest of the person, with the Esoteric Dhāraṇī Wheel Of The Great Precious Vast Pavilion For Good Abiding (大宝广博楼阁善住秘密陀罗尼轮) as the highest, with the top of its stupa pointing to the head.